Biden chooses former FDA chief Kessler to help lead U.S. vaccine drive

 WILMINGTON, Del.
-(Reuters) - U.S. President-elect Joe Biden has chosen David Kessler, the ex-head of the Food and Drug Administration (FDA), to help lead the COVID-19 vaccine push, his transition team said on Friday.
+(Reuters) - U.S. President-elect Joe Biden has chosen David Kessler, the ex-head of the Food and Drug Administration (FDA), for a senior role in the new administration’s efforts to boost the availability of COVID-19 vaccines, his transition team said on Friday.

-The news came as Biden was due to outline his plans to ramp up vaccinations amid soaring infections and an early rollout by the Trump administration that Biden has called “a dismal failure.”
+The news came as Biden’s own team predicted the United States would mark some 500,000 deaths from the pandemic by next month and as the president-elect was due to outline plans to ramp up vaccinations.

-Kessler, a pediatrician and lawyer who headed the FDA under presidents George Bush senior and Bill Clinton, will be Chief Science Officer of the administration’s COVID-19 Response.
+Kessler, a pediatrician and lawyer who headed the FDA under presidents George H.W.
+Bush and Bill Clinton, will be Chief Science Officer of the administration’s COVID-19 Response.

-That expanded role will include replacing Moncef Slaoui as the chief adviser for the vaccine distribution effort the Trump administration called Operation Warp Speed.
-Kessler is expected to provide advice on vaccine manufacturing, distribution, safety and efficacy.
+The Biden administration plans to reorganize the vaccine distribution effort the Trump administration had called Operation Warp Speed, spokeswoman Jen Psaki said.

+The name of the effort will change, as will the people involved.
+Bechara Choucair, a doctor and chief health officer at the Kaiser Permanente health system, will coordinate the vaccine effort out of the White House, she said.

-Slaoui, meanwhile, is expected to stay on as a consultant during a transitional period, with Warp Speed chief operating officer and U.S. Army General Gustave Perna staying on the team during the new administration.
+Moncef Slaoui, who had been the top adviser on the Trump administration effort, is expected to stay on as a consultant during a transitional period, while Warp Speed chief operating officer and U.S. Army General Gustave Perna will remain on the team during the new administration.

 Kessler has been a co-chair of Biden’s advisory board on the pandemic.
 As head of the FDA, Kessler cut the time needed to approve drugs to treat AIDS and moved to try to regulate the tobacco industry.

-His move comes at a critical point for the government’s effort to speed up the development and distribution of shots and treatments for the coronavirus in a country that has been particularly hard hit by the virus.
+His appointment comes at a critical point for the government’s effort to speed up the development and distribution of vaccines and treatments for the coronavirus in a country that has been particularly hard hit by the virus.

 In a bid to expand vaccination efforts, the Trump administration said Tuesday it was releasing millions of COVID-19 vaccine doses it had been holding back for second shots.